PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-04 19:24:26
+Last updated: 2024-04-04 19:24:58
-Random Quote: What's in the box?
-What's in the box?
-WHAT'S IN THE BOX?
-Right?
-Brad pitt?
-Seven? - Robin Scherbatsky
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson